Florida law allows you to hold the at-fault party liable for the costs and losses associated with your accident and neck injuries.

 - Many other types of injury accidents

 Once we identify the liable party in your accident, we can file a claim with their automotive, homeowner’s, or business insurance company.
-We will need to conduct an investigation and collect evidence to prove they acted negligently.
+We will need to investigate and collect evidence to prove they acted negligently.

 The Four Elements of Negligence

 When we take on your case, our law firm must prove:

 - The other party was legally obliged to follow specific rules or act reasonably to keep you safe.

 - They should have upheld this obligation, serving unreasonably or carelessly.

 - The carelessness directly led to the accident and your injuries.